 While multiple studies have shown no lupus-related complications following hair transplant surgeries, indicating the viability of the procedure, it is still recommended to get a medical opinion first.
 If you do experience more instances of permanent hair loss after a transplant, you may not be eligible for further rounds.
 The sites where follicles are extracted are limited and reputable surgeons will not risk overharvesting.

 Another increasingly popular option is platelet-rich plasma (PRP) therapy.
 Unlike hair transplants, PRP therapy is non-invasive so there is no risk of the Koebner phenomenon.
-The treatment has proved effective in treating other types of autoimmune-related hair loss.
+The treatment has proved effective in treating other types of autoimmune-related hair loss, and the side effects of PRP treatment are generally mild.
 While little documentation exists regarding lupus patients, what exists is promising.

 Hair loss and hair thinning can also be caused by key medicines used to treat lupus, such as immunosuppressives or steroids.
 In this case, changing the treatment plan will end the hair loss and patients should notice a quick improvement.
 Speak to your doctor if you notice a sudden increase in hair loss after starting treatment.